owid/sdg-tracker.org/pages/quality-education.md

 goalNum: 4
 name: Quality Education
 description: >-
-  The UN explains: <q>Obtaining a quality education underpins a range of fundamental development drivers.
-Major progress has been made towards increasing access to education at all levels, particularly for women and girls.
+  The UN explains: _"Obtaining a quality education underpins a range of fundamental development drivers.
+Major progress has been made towards increasing access to education at all levels, particularly for women and girls._

-  Basic literacy skills across the world have improved tremendously, yet bolder efforts are needed to achieve universal education goals for all.
-For example, the world has achieved equality in primary education between girls and boys, but few countries have achieved that target at all levels of education.</q>
+  _Basic literacy skills across the world have improved tremendously, yet bolder efforts are needed to achieve universal education goals for all.
+For example, the world has achieved equality in primary education between girls and boys, but few countries have achieved that target at all levels of education."_

   The charts and visuals below provide data on the major developments in global